19 W 34th St, Suite 1010

 Agustín Ludeña is a Designer at PAU and a registered Architect in Spain from the Madrid School of Architecture (UPM-ETSAM), where he also collaborated as fellow of the Architectural Design Department and as Assistant Teacher at Federico Soriano’s Design Studio.
 He worked at estudioHerreros in Madrid before moving to New York City and joining PAU.
 His work and research projects have been featured on several platforms and in media including the Spanish Pavilion at the 16th Venice Biennale of Architecture (2018), Architecture Magazine, the Madrid Chamber of Architects (COAM), the curatorial participations on Models 2 (Fisuras de la cultura contemporánea), and 100 years of Architecture Magazine (COAM).

-Nicolás is a registered architect in Chile and a designer at PAU.
+Nicolás is a registered architect in Chile and an Associate at PAU.
 He earned his Master of Architecture from the IIT Chicago Graduate School of Architecture.
 His thesis project, “Architecture as a Communicator of Values and Identity: Spaces for Public Safety and Community Benefit”, consisted of an urban strategy that seeks to save neighborhoods dominated by drug trafficking and violence.
 Nicolás’ experience in architecture and urban design includes projects such as the Oceanographic Museum in Valparaiso, Manhattan West in New York City, and the new O’Hare Global Terminal in Chicago.

 Designer